-This is, I think, one of those spiritual bypasses that every spiritual seeker will experience.
-This is the power of the group dynamic to take you on a journey that is detrimental to the unfolding of your soul.
+This is one of those spiritual bypasses that every spiritual seeker will experience.
+This is the power of the group dynamic to take you on a journey detrimental to the unfolding of your soul.

-Each and everyone of us long to belong.
-It is such a wonderful feeling when we belong to a group of like-minded and heart centred individuals.
+Every one of us long to belong.
+It is such a wonderful feeling when we belong to a group of like-minded and heart-centered individuals.
 We no longer feel so isolated and alone.
 This can be your experience for a long time.

-In my personal experience and my experience with friends this is not the case.
-If you chose to leave you are then considered an outsider.
+In my personal experience and my experience with friends, this is not the case.
+If you leave they consider you an outsider.
 You are no longer a devotee.
-I have a Krishna Consciousness friend who decided to follow the teachings of a different Krishna Consciousness guru.
-Over night his friends of more than thirty years left him.
+I have a Krishna Consciousness friend who followed the teachings of a different Krishna Consciousness guru.
+Overnight his friends of over thirty years left him.

-This is one of the very real challenges of the spiritual journey.
+This is one of the genuine challenges of the spiritual journey.
 We so want to belong.
-If we have not done the work of integrating our shadow self then we will face our primary fear of abandonment.
-We will sell our soul for the sense of belonging.
+If we have not done the work of integrating our shadow self, then we will face our primary fear of abandonment.
+We will sell our soul for a sense of belonging.
 However, nothing will be the same.
-You and the group will to some degree will feel betrayed.
+You and the group will feel betrayed.

 The Mantra Bypass

-I love singing mantas.
-I love especially to sing in large groups.
+I love singing mantras.
+I love especially to sing in sizeable groups.
 It is so enlivening and I cannot recommend it highly enough.
 There is, however, what I refer to as the Mantra Bypass.

 I couldn’t allow that to go unchallenged.
 The result was that I felt lucky to get off the island alive.
 One devotee was so enraged that I thought he might assault me.

-I have long associations with Hare Krishna devotees many of who I love dearly.
-What I can say about them, and they know I say this, is that after 30 years of chanting the Hare Krishna Mantra they still have issues around sexuality and embodiment.
+I have long associations with Hare Krishna devotees, many of whom I love dearly.
+What I can say about them, and they know I say this, is that after 30 years of chanting the Hare Krishna Mantra, they still have issues around sexuality and embodiment.

 The Affirmation Bypass

-This is another common spiritual bypassing practice.
-I think that affirmations work but not in the way that people intend them to work.
+This is another common spiritual bypassing example.
+I think affirmations work, but not in how people intend them to work.
 Affirmations will, if you are alert, give you feedback about the degree to which you are engaging in resistance.

-It is the equivalent of trying to hide that seven eights part of the iceberg that is below the surface.
+It is the equivalent of trying to hide that seven-eights part of the iceberg is below the surface.
 Affirmations are a way of trying to kid yourself into feeling one way over another.
-It isn’t, in the opinion of the writer even very smart.
+It isn’t, in this writer’s opinion, even very smart.

-I have tried affirmations but find that they do not work.
+I have tried affirmations but find they do not work.
 Most people will find the same.
-It is practicing the house divided against itself technique.
+It is practicing a house divided against itself technique.
 It is so much better to learn to practice the invitation of being affirmed by the Universe.

-This will radically change the way that you think about yourself.
+This will radically change how you think about yourself.
 You will be affirmed by the very Presence that you are.
 Using affirmations confirms your belief in the supremacy of the logical personal mind.
 Your personal mind cannot override what your subconscious mind will not allow you to feel.

-Rather than affirmations you would be better to engage in Yoga Nidra with a practice of Sankalpa.
-This takes you beyond the rational thinking mind and gives you access to realms of Being where you begin to embody what you are created to affirm.
+Rather than affirmations, you would be better to engage in Yoga Nidra with a practice of Sankalpa.
+This takes you beyond the rational thinking mind and gives you access to realms of Being where you embody what you are created to affirm.

 The Intellectual Bypass

 This is such a common way of avoiding the challenging shadow work involved in embodied spirituality.
-It is where you study the process of the spiritual journey and because you have read and studied the words that you think you KNOW what spiritual awakening is.
+It is where you study the process of the spiritual journey and because you have read and studied the words, you think you KNOW what spiritual awakening is.

-It is like the man who has studied giving birth and then travels the world speaking to mothers about the experience.
-It isn’t to say that what this man has to say is not valuable but he can never claim to be a mother (a KNOWER).
+This spiritual bypassing example is like the man who has studied giving birth and then travels the world speaking to mothers about the experience.
+Not that what this man has to say is not valuable, but he can never claim to be a mother (a KNOWER).